Introduction to Cognitive Neuroscience

 Frontiers in Neuroeconomics

 The new discipline of Neuroeconomics seeks to understand the mechanisms underlying human choice behavior, born out of a confluence of approaches derived from Psychology, Neuroscience and Economics.
 This seminar will consider a variety of emerging themes in this new field.
 Some of the topics we will address include the neural bases of reward and motivation, the neural representation of utility and risk, neural systems for inter-temporal choice, goals vs habits, and strategic interactions.
 We will also spend time evaluating various forms of computational and theoretical models that underpin the field such as reinforcement-learning, Bayesian models and race to barrier models.
 Each week we will focus on key papers and/or book chapters illustrating the relevant concepts.
-Not offered 2022-23.
+Part b not offered 2023-24.

 Behavioral Game Theory